Windows 7: Extended Security Updates

 On September 7, 2018, Microsoft announced a paid "Extended Security Updates" (ESU) service that will offer additional updates for Windows 7 Professional and Enterprise for up to three years after the end of extended support, available via specific volume licensing programs in yearly installments.

 Windows 7 Professional for Embedded Systems, Windows Embedded Standard 7, and Windows Embedded POSReady 7 also get Extended Security Updates for up to three years after their end of extended support date, via OEMs.
 The Extended Security Updates program for Windows Embedded POSReady 7 ended on October 8, 2024, marking the final end of IA-32 updates on the Windows NT 6.1 product line after more than 15 years.

 In August 2019, Microsoft announced it would offer a year of 'free' extended security updates to some business users.

 Third-party support

 In January 2023, version 109 of the Chromium-based Microsoft Edge became the last version of Edge to support Windows 7, Windows Server 2008 R2, Windows 8/8.1, and Windows Server 2012/R2.
 Alongside this, several other web browsers based on the Chromium codebase also dropped support for these operating systems after version 109, including Google Chrome and Opera.
 A fork of Chromium named Supermium is maintained for versions of Windows older than Windows 10, including Windows 7.

 Mozilla maintains Firefox 115 Extended Support Release (ESR) to support Windows 7, 8 and 8.1.
-Mozilla has committed to support it until at least March 2026.
+Mozilla has committed to support it until at least March 2027.
+This date was originally September 2024, and has been continually extended after re-evaluations by Mozilla.

 Steam ended support for Windows 7, 8, and 8.1 on January 1, 2024.